 We compiled a list of fundraising ideas to help you run an energetic, successful crowdfunding campaign that will allow you and your family to focus on spending time together and healing, rather than worrying about finances.

 Is a friend or family member in a band?
 If so, ask them to consider performing for a backyard concert fundraiser.
 If you don’t know any talented musicians, reach out to local bands and artists who may be looking for opportunities to play and gain a following.
-Performing at your fundraising event could benefit them as well, as it gives them access to an audience that may never have heard of their music!
-When you’ve chosen your acts, publicize your event on social media, on your crowdfunding campaign page, on a Craigslist post, and in local coffee shops.
+Performing at your fundraising event could benefit them as well.
+It gives them access to an audience that may never have heard of their music!
+Publicize your event on social media, on your crowdfunding campaign page, and in local coffee shops.
 Ask for a donation in exchange for admission.

+Cancer benefits come in many forms.
 Runners and natural athletes may want to take advantage of benefit runs for cancer and other causes.
 Sign up for a race that directly benefits a certain type of cancer, such as the Rock ‘n’ Roll Marathon Series for the American Cancer Society, the Susan G. Komen Race for the Cure for breast cancer research, or the Nike Women’s Half Marathon, which benefits blood cancer charities.
-Be sure to participate in the name of your loved one by putting a patch or a ribbon with their name on your shirt.
+Participate in the name of your loved one by putting a patch or a ribbon with their name on your shirt.
 You can also enter into a race of your choosing, and instead or raising money for a certain charity, collect pledges via your online crowdfunding campaign to donate to your loved one with cancer.

 If you or someone close to you works as an athletic instructor—whether their focus is yoga, spin classes, Pilates or personal training—recruit them to lead a group workout.
 To attend, supporters can donate to your fundraiser.
 You may even organize this as part of a larger week-long fundraising event in which you put on healthy fundraisers to benefit your crowdfunding campaign.
 Sell smoothies, plan a group hike, and invite people to sell homemade goods to promote your cancer fundraiser.
 By getting people to donate their time, you engage supporters who may not be able to give much financially but who through their service can generate a lot of income for your fundraiser.

-More specific than a garage sale, a used book sale can be highly successful, especially near the beginning of the school year or semester.
-Ask friends and family to donate books they no longer want, and publicize your sale on social media and your crowdfunding page.
+A used book sale can be highly successful, especially near the beginning of the school year or semester.
+Ask friends and family to donate books they no longer want.
+Then publicize your sale on social media and your crowdfunding page.
 Categorize the donations by genre, and make groupings based on estimated value.
 If you don’t have a ton of used books lying around that you’re looking to sell, consider hosting a similar garage sale-type event with a different focus.
-The same system can be applied to clothes, dishware, athletic equipment, and other items.
-And make sure to publicize the event on your crowdfunding campaign page as well as on social media.
+The same system can be applied to clothes, athletic equipment, and other items.

 Many college students raise thousands of dollars each year through the Dance Marathon program for Children’s Miracle Network hospitals.
 At the end of their fundraising year, they hold a 12- to 40-hour event in which students dance “for those who aren’t able to.”
 Why not draw inspiration from this model for your own cancer fundraiser?
-Rent out a gymnasium or ask a nearby school if it will let you use theirs for free, and host a dance-a-thon in which participants collect pledges for hours spent dancing without stopping.
+Rent out a gymnasium or ask a nearby school if it will let you use theirs for free.
+Then host a dance-a-thon in which participants collect pledges for hours spent dancing without stopping to benefit cancer.
 Make it social by charging admission for spectators and providing snacks and drinks.
 This can be a fun and empowering supplement to your crowdfunding campaign!

 Get Your Crowdfunding Campaign Started Today!